 In discovery, we found that many small businesses didn’t know where to go for help or who to contact when they hadn’t been paid on time.
 There are many organisations that provide advice and services in this area, but they’re difficult to navigate.
 Most users thought their only options were either writing off debt or taking their client to court.

-During our user research throughout discovery and alpha, we also looked to understand users’ expectations of the SBC, which offers a complaints service.
+During our user research throughout discovery and alpha, we also looked to understand users’ understanding and expectations of the SBC, which offers a complaints service.

 From alpha to beta to live